 Indonesia is home to some of the best liveaboard diving destinations in Southeast Asia and is frequented by many just for that reason alone.
 If you want to be able to dive through unchartered reefs, liveaboard diving is the way to go!

 There are a wide variety of boats from catamarans to large sailboats, with itineraries ranging from 4 nights all the way to 13-night expeditions.
-If you want to take a look at some of the available liveaboard trips in Indonesia, click the button below.

 That’s it, we’ve reached the end of our best Indonesia diving spots list.
 Now all that is left to do is to explore this underwater world!